rschristopher/ischristtrue.com/src/ancient-views/index.md

  but always vague inferences as if they're approaching an answer that is forever out of reach: themes of power and influence, order out of chaos, destructive revolutions, etc.

-And to be clear, these are the ancient "gods" in all their deceitful glory -- there is never objective knowable truth when dealing with them, never explicit meaning or answers to the fundamental questions.
+And to be clear, these are the ancient "gods" in all their deceitful glory.
+There is never objective knowable truth when dealing with them, never explicit meaning or answers to the fundamental questions.
 This is the case whether you're studying Jungian archetypes, or attempting to worship pagan gods directly, or indirectly as in the [modern](../modern-views/index.md) worldview.
 It's always deceit.

-However, these ancient "gods" are the background for which we can understand ancient Christianity and how it succeeds against seemingly overwhelming opposition.
+That said, these ancient "gods" are the background for which we can understand ancient Christianity and how it succeeds against seemingly overwhelming opposition.